JDario19/qa-sql-automation-practice/README.md

 - Practice SQL using a real database
 - Run PostgreSQL locally with Docker
-- Use pgAdmin as a professional database UI
+- Use pgAdmin as a professional DB UI
-- Version schemas and queries on GitHub
+- Version schemas, seeds, and queries in GitHub
-- Prepare a portfolio-ready project
+- Prepare a portfolio-ready QA SQL project

 ---